 The labels "RRA" and "PRA" have been used to justify and legitimate sloppy, biased, rushed and unselfcritical work.
-Any approach or methods can be used badly, and RRA and PRA, far from being exceptions, provide outstanding examples of bad practice.
+Any approach or methods can be used badly, and RRA and PRA provide outstanding examples of bad practice.

 Part of the problem is that donors and Governments tend to want to go instantly to scale, in hundreds, even thousands, of communities.
-There seems no way this can be done both quickly and well.
-Demand for training exceeds supply, although competent PRA trainers must now number hundreds worldwide.
+So far no way has been found to do this both quickly and well.
+Demand for training exceeds supply, although PRA trainers who have really "got it" must now number several hundreds worldwide.
 PRA has become a fashionable label, with "expert" consultants saying they can provide it when they cannot.
-A recurrent prejudice encountered among donors is that somehow trainers have to be recruited in the North, when PRA was developed in the South and most of the good trainers are in the South.
+A recurrent prejudice encountered among donors is that somehow trainers have to be recruited in the North, when PRA was developed in the South and most of the good trainers are in the South, and, dare I say it? not outstandingly in or near Washington D.C.

-Donors and Government Departments, and even NGOs, rarely recognise that major institutional changes - of cultures, procedures and rewards - may be required to sustain good PRA.
+Donors and Government Departments, and even NGOs, rarely recognise that institutional changes - of cultures, procedures and rewards - seem to be required to sustain good PRA.
 We are in the process of learning what those necessary changes are.
-We know that it does not work well to preach participation at the grass roots and maintain an authoritarian hierarchy "above", with donor or department-driven targets, punitive management and the like.
+We know that it is no good preaching participation at the grass roots while maintaining an authoritarian hierarchy "above", with donor or department-driven targets, punitive management and the like.